opensourcedoc/ccwarn/README.md

 `ccwarn` will check these dependencies, emitting an error message if neither is installed on your system.

+We tested `ccwarn` on several Unix or Unix-like systems:

+* Ubuntu 18.04 LTS
+* Amazon Linux, largely RHEL and CentOS compatible
+* TrueOS, FreeBSD derived
+* Solaris

-We tested `ccwarn` on Ubuntu 18.04 LTS and Amazon Linux.
-The latter is largely RHEL and CentOS compatible.
-It should work on other Unix-like OSes as well.
+It should work on other Unix-like systems as well.

 ## Supported File Formats